 How to Remove Marley Twists?

-It should be noted that with proper care, Marley twists should last approximately 8 weeks, giving you plenty of time to flaunt this sharp protective style during any time of the year.
+It should be noted that with proper care, Marley twists should last approximately eight weeks, giving you plenty of time to flaunt this sharp protective style during any time of the year.

 To remove your Marley twists, cut the ends of the twists—or two inches below where your real hair starts if you want a quicker takedown—with your scissors and take down each of your twists with either your fingers or a comb.